 Public Access Test

 The Misty Pines Public Access Test is the final component of Service Dog Certification.
 Dogs need to receive a minimum of 120 hours of schooling over 6 months or more, and at least 30 hours devoted to outings in public places.
 The test will contain exercises to be executed around vehicles, retail stores, and a restaurant setting.
 The owner will need to provide a disability letter from their doctor and show proof of Service Dog Insurance through their home owner’s insurance prior to scheduling the Public Access Test.

 All Service Dogs in training must be outfitted with an appropriate vest and patch designation.
 Please refer to the websites below regarding Service Dog ID cards and vests.

 - www.amazon.com (Search for XpressID or Service Dog ID)

 Dog/handler teams will receive a certificate of completion upon passing the Public Access Test.
-Completion of all 3 components may take 1-2 years depending on the dog’s manners and maturity, as well as socialization around other dogs and people.
+Completion of all 4 components may take 1-2 years depending on the dog’s manners and maturity, as well as socialization around other dogs and people.
 It is imperative to have a well-socialized dog for service certification.
-Please contact the Misty Pines Training Staff to help direct your service dog training to suit your needs.

 Please note: Service Dogs CAN be Therapy dogs (TD).